TutteInstitute/temporal-mapper/README.md

 :-------------------------:|:-------------------------:
 ![](./doc/arxiv_centroids.png)  |  ![](./doc/arxiv_time.png)

-### Components
-There are three subcomponents
-1. `temporal_grapher` - this is the original code which implements mapper' and builds the graph object.
-2. `weighted fast_hdbscan` - HDBSCAN but the points are weighted; thanks Aaron Smith for writing this code :)
-3. `modified holoviews` - A copy of holoviews with the Sankey diagram code mangled to work with mass creation & destruction.

 ### Conda Env
 The environment.yml file contains a dump of my conda env when I tested this code.
 Stack overflow tells me that you can make a copy of the environment by running